Small meeting

 Who counts as a user trustee

-The Charity Commission has a broad definition of users.
-It covers direct beneficiaries, professionals supporting beneficiaries, and others who rely on the charity’s services (e.g. carers, guardians and relatives).
+The concept of “users” is broad.
+It can include direct beneficiaries, professionals supporting beneficiaries, and others who rely on a charity’s services (for example, carers, guardians and relatives).

-• Trustees may be known as committee members, governors, directors, or similar titles depending on the governing document.
+Trustees may be referred to as committee members, governors, directors, or similar, depending on the governing document.

 Involving users in the right way